KlimaDAO/klimadao/README.md

 `npm run dev-app`: run the app on localhost:3001

-`npm run dev-lib`: Watches for changes in `@klimadao/lib` and re-compiles to typescript on save.
+`npm run dev-lib`: Watch for changes in `@klimadao/lib` and recompile on save.
 Alternatively, run `npm run build-lib` to compile once (this is already done automatically for the above two commands).

 # Contribution Guide
 Coming Soon.